AndrewLuyt/week4-project/harmful_weather.md

 ```

 Excellent!
 Now only 0.3% of records have some unusual `evtype` from data
-entry errors.
+entry errors, or in other words `evtype` is now almost 99.7% correct.
+Earlier
+we estimated we'd see 99.5% correct, so this is reasonable.

 Let's make one more test.
 It's *possible* these small number of
 observations are actually large in terms of human or financial damage.
 Let us
-compare the sum of fatalities, injuries, property damage, and crop damage of these
+compare the sum of fatalities, injuries, property damage, and crop damage of the
-remaining records to the whole.
+remaining uncorrected records to the whole.

 ```r